 If all of the environmental harm weren’t enough of a reason to ban disposable plastic bags, there are more drawbacks, like the use of non-renewable resources.
 Plastic is made from petroleum which is a non-renewable resource, so when we’re out that’s it.

 There is no sound reason why we should continue to waste this resource on disposable plastic bags when it can be put to other and better uses.

 Recycling Disposable Plastic Bags is Not a Suitable Solution

 Single-use plastic bags are recyclable, but there’s a catch – not all recycling locations accept disposable plastic bags so this makes it difficult (i.e. less likely) for single-use plastic bags to be recycled.
 Over the last several years many supermarkets have begun to accept plastic bags for recycling, and increased outreach and education have improved the recycling rates of single-use plastic bags.
 However, the single-use plastic bag recycling numbers are still very low.
 The vast majority of disposable plastic bags created will end up in landfills or as litter where they will sit indefinitely.

 Banning Single-Use Plastic Bags Is the Best Solution

 Between the environmental harm, the waste of non-renewable resources and the lack of and difficulty recycling it is no wonder cities and countries around the world are banning disposable plastic bags.
 To get a rundown of the places that have banned single-use plastic bags check out our map.

 Track the movement and learn more about disposable plastic bag bans, as well as cities and counties that have attempted to pass bans without success and places that have levied fees on disposable bags.

 Do you know of a location that should be on our map, but isn’t?
 Let us know in the comments!

-For a quote on your custom reusable bag for your brand, please fill out a quick quote form HERE!Tagged
+For a quote on your custom reusable bag for your brand, please fill out a quick quote form on this page!Tagged